Extracting from Data

 val fromDataExample = compile {

-// The `fromData` function is used to convert a `Data` value to a Scalus value.
+// The `fromData` function is used to convert a `Data` value to a typed Scala value.

 val data = iData(123)

-// fromData is a summoner method for the `FromData` type class
+// fromData is a method that looks up the appropriate `FromData` instance for the type

 // there are instances for all built-in types